-There were no changes in the Group's risk management objectives and policies during the nine-month period ended September 30, 2019 and year ended December 31, 2018.
+There were no changes in the Group's risk management objectives and policies in 2020 and 2019.

 The Group's risk management policies are summarized below:

 Credit Risk

 Credit risk is the risk that the counterparty to a financial instrument will cause a financial loss for the Group by failing to discharge an obligation.